mawelous/yamop/README.md

 <a name="transactions"></a>
 ### Transactions

 That is just experiment.
 It's addition to Yamop which works independently.
-It doesn't support [two phase commit](#http://docs.mongodb.org/manual/tutorial/perform-two-phase-commits/) but at least if something wrong happens in your php it will convert changes.
+It doesn't support [two phase commit](#http://docs.mongodb.org/manual/tutorial/perform-two-phase-commits/) but at least if something wrong happens in your php it will revert changes.
 That what `Mawelous\Yamop\Transaction` is for.
 First you have to handle errors and run `rollback` mathod within it.
 I made it like this
 ```php
     set_error_handler( function($code, $error, $file, $line) {